iv-st-me/terraform-eks-pipeline/README.md

 **Please note that it will install new CodePipeline and will kick in automatically Deployment of:**
 - VPC
 - Networking: 3 Availability zones, 3 Networks, NAT GWs, Security Groups, Routing Tables, EIPs
-- EKS: Based on the configuration it will install Kubernetes cluster with multiple worker nodes as per configuration
+- EKS: Based on the configuration it will install Kubernetes cluster with multiple Worker nodes as per configuration

 The deployment is based in the configuration files: environments/aws/network/dev.tfvars (or qa.tfvars, or ...) environments/aws/eks/dev.tfvars (or qa.tfvars, or ...)

-## Inplementation
+## Implementation

 The Terraform implementation is structured in three main concepts: Environments, Modules and Services

 Environment is a configuration definition of multiple services and their environments.
 The current structure is service/environment but it can be environment/service.
 It is only a logical folder structure and is used by terraform by adding "-var-file=../../../environments/aws/[service]/[environment].tfvars"

 Module is a group of resources related to the setup environment.
 Each Module:
-- installs different Terraform resources
+- installs different Terraform resource
 - abstracts complexity
 - does one task
 - not executed by Terraform commands but called from a Service